-Effective upon completion of the Transaction, the Advisor assumed the role as investment advisor to the Company.
-The Advisor did not own any shares of the Company at December 31, 2017 and 2016.
+Effective upon completion of the Transaction, BlackRock Advisors assumed the role as investment adviser to the Company.
+On January 16, 2018, BlackRock Advisors assigned the BlackRock Advisors Management Agreement to BCIA.
+BlackRock Advisors and BCIA did not own any shares of the Company at December 31, 2018 and December 31, 2017.

-At December 31, 2017, 2016 and 2015, other entities affiliated with the Administrator and Advisor beneficially owned approximately 462,000, 490,000 and 327,000 shares, respectively, of the Company's common stock, representing approximately 0.6%, 0.7% and 0.4% of the total shares outstanding.
+At December 31, 2018, 2017 and 2016, other entities affiliated with the Administrator and Advisor beneficially owned approximately 324,000, 462,000 and 490,000 shares, respectively, of the Company's common stock, representing approximately 0.5%, 0.6% and 0.7%, respectively, of the total shares outstanding.